enarjord/passivbot/README.md

 `python3 backtest.py {config_name}`

-add argument --jit to use numba's just in time compiler for faster backtesting:
+will use numba's just in time compiler by default to speed up backtesting

+add argument --nojit to disable numba:

-`python3 backtest.py {config_name} --jit`
+`python3 backtest.py {config_name} --nojit`

 see wiki for more info on backtesting